technolaji/github4s/docs/src/main/tut/repository.md

 ### Create a release

-Users with push access to the repository can create a release using `createRelease`, it takes as arguments:
+Users with push access to the repository can create a release using `createRelease`; it takes as arguments:

 - the repository coordinates (`owner` and `name` of the repository).
 - `tag_name`: The name of the tag.